fsantanna/pingus/ceu/README.md

 The `spawn` statement @NN(spawn) specifies the pool declared at the top-level block of the game screen @NN(pool).
+In this case, the lifespan of the new instance follows the scope of the pool instead of the enclosing scope.
 Since pools are also subject to lexical scope, the lifespan of all dynamically allocated pingus is constrained to the game screen.